 Yes.
 California residents who file a Free Application for Federal Student Aid (FAFSA) and have a significant financial need may be eligible for the Early Start Program Waiver, a tuition fee waiver for the course .
 The waver will not cover books, course materials or summer parking permits.

-If you’ve been admitted to CSUDH for fall 2013 and are required to participate in Early Start, you’ll need to complete supplemental courses in English and/or math during summer 2013.
+If you’ve been admitted to CSUDH for fall 2016 and are required to participate in Early Start, you’ll need to complete Early start courses in English and/or math during summer 2016.

-Early Start courses will be offered this summer at CSU campuses including CSUDH, at some community college and online.
+Early Start courses will be offered this summer at CSUDH and other CSU Campuses.
 A list of courses for each CSU campus will be available in mid-March at www.csusuccess.org/earlystart/.

-If you plan to attend CSUDH, we strongly encourage you to complete your Early Start courses this summer right here on campus.
+If you plan to attend CSUDH, complete your Early Start courses this summer on campus.